 To date, the Company has paid acquisition costs of \$1,318,700 (US \$1,250,000) and issued 1,000,000 common shares to Silverex pursuant to the terms of the Santa Cruz property agreement.
 The Company did not complete the required payments under the option agreement and was required to make an additional US\$350,000 payment prior to November 1, 2008.
-Subsequent to April 30, 2009, Silverex and the Company entered into negotiations to amend the agreement and the Company continues to maintain an interest in the property.
+During fiscal 2010, Silverex and the Company entered into negotiations to amend the agreement and the Company continues to maintain an interest in the property.